Amoralpa11/SBI-project/README.md

   # TODOS
   * let the user provide all the interactions and we rebuild it with one of each interaction.
   * let the user pass the estequiometria
+  * pass rna-dna molecules
+  * **DO WE???**
+  We also check which interactions are possible at the same time.